rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 weight: 2025
 ---

 After you provision a Kubernetes cluster using Rancher, you can still edit options and settings for the cluster.
-To edit your cluster, open the **Global** view, make sure the **Clusters** tab is selected, and then select **Ellipsis (...) > Edit** for the cluster that you want to edit.
+To edit your cluster, open the **Global** view, make sure the **Clusters** tab is selected, and then select **&#8942; > Edit** for the cluster that you want to edit.

 <sup>To Edit an Existing Cluster</sup>
 ![Edit Cluster]({{<baseurl>}}/img/rancher/edit-cluster.png)